bagnalla/holyc_mal/README.md

 issue in other implementations.
 I haven't found a way to increase the stack size yet -- it may actually require a patch to the HolyC compiler or OS.

-I haven't yet found the analogue to ctrl+D in TempleOS, so there is a 'quit!' special form for exiting the REPL.
+GetStr is a convenient way to get user input, but it doesn't support ctrl+d.
+You can do shift+esc instead, but it kills the entire terminal session, so there is also a 'quit!' special form for cleanly exiting the REPL without closing the terminal.
 Just type '(quit!)'.

 ## Performance benchmarks